counteractive/o365beat/README.md

 * **Why am I getting timeout errors when retrieving certain content types?**

   For busy tenants or certain networking environments the default `api_timeout` of 30 seconds might be insufficient.
 You can extend this in `o365beat.yml`.
 Additionally, you can minimize risk of timeouts by reducing the `content_max_age` setting (default 7 days, or 168 hours) to something like 1 day (`1d`) or a few hours (say, `5h`).
 Generally this will only impact you on the first time you run the beat, as every request thereafter will only be requesting data for the preceding `period` (default, 5 minutes).
 See [this issue](https://github.com/counteractive/o365beat/issues/39) for additional discussion.

+* **Can I parse event fields like `ExtendedProperties` and `Parameters` that contain arrays of name-value pairs on the client side before shipping them?**

+  As of version 1.5.1, the beat imports the [`script` processor](https://www.elastic.co/guide/en/beats/filebeat/current/processor-script.html) and provides a sample processor script in `o365beat.reference.yml` to convert fields that contain arrays of name-value pairs into a "normal" object.
+See [this issue](https://github.com/counteractive/o365beat/issues/41) for more discussion.

 * **Why are the authentication events (especially logon failures and errors) so confusing?**